 - Call of Duty 2: Big Red One covers Operation Torch and the Battle of Kasserine Pass.

 - Modern Warfare has this overlapped with Urban Warfare in the US Marine campaign of the first game.
-The second game, meanwhile has two levels set in Afghanistan.
+The second game, meanwhile has four levels set in Afghanistan.

 - Spec Ops: The Line is set in Dubai, and in this case overlaps with Urban Warfare.